Introduction

 Extra documents you may need

-If you are a spouse or a child of a deceased married couple, you must provide 3 forms of personal identity documents.
+If you are a spouse or a child of a deceased married couple, you must provide 3 forms of personal identity documents and a copy of a death certificate.

 If you are an authorised representative, you must provide: